revire/DE-Training/task_mapreduce/README.md

 In this version MapReduce is made with Docker Compose and RabbitMQ.

+Before running the program, install RabbitMQ and Pika library for python.

 Docker Compose helps to run several isolated services and that's how one can start a cluster of mapreduce machines:
 ```